ericrq/ericrq/README-ENG.md

 <div align="justify">

-HTML/CSS clone of the tesla website, displaying car models with emphasis on Cybertruck and Semitruck.
+HTML/CSS Clone Of The Tesla Website, Displaying Car Models With Emphasis On Cybertruck And Semitruck.

 </div>